scala/docs.scala-lang/_overviews/toolkit/sttp-request.md

 {% endtab %}
 {% endtabs %}

-sttp can also add the "Content-Type" and "Content-Length" automatically if the request contains a body.
+sttp can also add "Content-Type" and "Content-Length" automatically if the request contains a body.

 ## Authentication